21wang12/UCSC-CSE111/README.md

 The first 2 asgn website is: https://www2.ucsc.edu/courses/cse111-wm/:/

-We change professior because the previous professior got ill.
+We change professor because the previous professor got ill.

 The remian asgn websit is: